zainibeats/taskwise/docs/IMPLEMENTATION_GUIDE.md

 For data persistence, TaskWise uses browser localStorage, providing several benefits:

-1. **Privacy**: All user data stays on their device, not on any server
+1. **Privacy**: All user data stays on their device, not on a server
 2. **Simplicity**: No database setup required for self-hosting
 3. **Offline Use**: Application remains functional without internet connection
+4. **Known Issue**: Custom categories are not restored when reopening the app after closing it, and will be lost.
+This bug will be addressed in a future update.

 The implementation is in `src/lib/storage.ts` and provides the following functionality: